Skip to main content

 User Code Entropy

 User codes use a base-20 character set with 8 characters, providing approximately 34 bits of entropy (20^8 ≈ 25 billion possible codes).
-Combined with rate limiting and short expiration, this provides adequate security against brute force attacks per RFC 8628 Section 5.2.
+Combined with rate limiting and short expiration, this provides adequate protection against brute force attacks per RFC 8628 Section 5.2.

 Discovery Metadata